By: Marilyn L. Davis

 - An overview is merely the overall impression, synopsis, or general idea and theme of your entire article.

-- Without passion, knowledge, and enthusiasm for a subject, written to invite a reader to continue with the article, why should anyone read something that even you cannot make appealing?
+- Without passion, knowledge, and enthusiasm for a subject, written to invite a reader to continue with the post, why should anyone read something that even you cannot make appealing?

 - Learn the difference between active and passive verbs.
 In general, active verbs energize your readers while passive verbs appear flat and dull.
-Search Google for additional or specific topic lists of active and passive verbs to further expand your own vocabulary and improve the quality of your writing.
-Within the summary, it is important to describe your article in an interesting voice.
+Search Google for additional or specific topic lists of active and passive verbs to further expand your vocabulary and improve your writing quality.
+Within the summary, you must have described your post in a compelling voice.

 Sometimes I learn from examples of what does not work.
 If you are like me, then giving you examples of poor summaries might prove helpful.